paolodesiati/paolodesiati.github.io/content/projects.md

 sections:
   - block: collection
     content:
-      title: Science projects
+      title: My Projects
-      text: These are the science projects I work on.
+      text: These are the projects I am working on.
       filters:
         folders:
           - project